Foreign-language writing aid: Thesaurus

 The word thesaurus means 'treasury' or 'storehouse' in Greek and Latin is used to refer to several varieties of language resources, it is most commonly known as a book that groups words in synonym clusters and related meanings.
 Its original sense of 'dictionary or encyclopedia' has been overshadowed by the emergence of the Roget-style thesaurus and it is considered as a writing aid as it helps writers with the selection of words.
 The differences between a Roget-style thesaurus and a dictionary would be the indexing and information given; the words in thesaurus are grouped by meaning, usually without definitions, while the latter is by alphabetical order with definitions.
 When users are unable to find a word in a dictionary, it is usually due to the constraint of searching alphabetically by common and well-known headwords and the use of a thesaurus eliminates this issue by allowing users to search for a word through another word based on concept.

 Foreign language learners can make use of thesaurus to find near synonyms of a word to expand their vocabulary skills and add variety to their writing.
 Many word processors are equipped with a basic function of thesaurus, allowing learners to change a word to another similar word with ease.
 However, learners must be mindful that even if the words are near synonyms, they might not be suitable replacements depending on the context.

 Spelling dictionaries

 Spelling dictionaries are referencing materials that specifically aid users in finding the correct spelling of a word.
 Unlike common dictionaries, spelling dictionaries do not typically provide definitions and other grammar-related information of the words.
-While typical dictionaries can be used to check or search for correct spellings, new and improved spelling dictionaries can assist users in finding the correct spelling of words even when the first alphabet is unknown or incorrect.
+While typical dictionaries can be used to check or search for correct spellings, new and improved spelling dictionaries can assist users in finding the correct spelling of words even when the user does not know the first alphabet or knows it imperfectly.
 This circumvents the alphabetic ordering limitations of a classic dictionary.
 These spelling dictionaries are especially useful to foreign language learners as inclusion of concise definitions and suggestions for commonly confused words help learners to choose the correct spellings of words that sound alike or are pronounced wrongly by them.